 BEAUTIFUL LOTUS BABY DRESS

-This dress has been on several people’s “To-do”
+This beautiful crochet baby dress is really creative and has been on several people’s “To-do”

 list ... and on mine for a long time as well.